Phone: 401-921-3600 Email: wildertherapy@protonmail.com

 Does what I share in therapy remain confidential?

-Whether this is your first time coming to therapy or you've work with many therapists, you may have questions about what to expect.
+Whether this is your first time coming to therapy or you've worked with many therapists, you may have questions about what to expect.
 Here are some Frequently Asked Questions about the experience of therapy.